Mint Cilantro/coriander chutney is an Indian Condiment. This easy recipe of green chutney/cilantro lime sauce can be used as a dip/spread.

 - First, add the peanuts to the blender jar and blitz it to crush them.

 - Then add all the other ingredients like cilantro, mint, jalapeno, lemon juice, and ginger.
-Add 1 or 2 tbsp water and blend until smooth.
+Add 1 or 2 tablespoon water and blend until smooth.
 There should be no chunks.

 - Taste before seasoning it with salt and sugar.
 The traditional green chutney is ready.